Safety in one's home is an essential need (the most important after food and clothing), and safety when we leave the home is essential.

 Through a number of factors, black and brown children face higher rates of gun violence where they live.
 This makes it even harder for them to achieve success, when their safety is threatened.

-Typically, we think of Republicans as opposing restrictions on gun ownership, but in this instance, we all agree that only responsible people should own guns.
+It's assumed that Republicans oppose any restrictions on gun ownership, but in this instance, it's very clear that we that only responsible people should be able to get access to firearms.